Adaptive Online Learning: Achievable Bounds

 \subsection{Adapting to Data and Model Simultaneously}

 We now study achievable bounds that perform online model selection in a data-adaptive way.
-Of specific interest is the example of online optimistic PAC-Bayesian bound which ---in contrast to earlier results---does not have dependence on the number of experts, and so holds for countably infinite sets of experts.
-The bound simultaneously adapts to the loss of the mixture of experts.
-This example subsumes and improves upon the recent results from \cite{LuoSch15, chaudhuri2009parameter} and provides an exact analogue to the PAC Bayesian theorem from statistical learning.
-Further, quantile experts bounds can be easily recovered from the result.
+Of specific interest is our online optimistic PAC-Bayesian bound.
+This bound should be compared to \cite{LuoSch15,Koolen15}, with the reader noting that it is independent of the number of experts, is algorithm-independent, and depends quadratically on the expected loss of the expert we compare against.

 \begin{example}[\textbf{Generalized Predictable Sequences (Supervised Learning)}] Consider an online supervised learning problem with a convex $1$-Lipschitz loss.
 Let $(M_t)_{t\ge1}$ be any predictable sequence that the learner can compute at round $t$ based on information provided so far, including $x_t$ (One can think of the predictable sequence $M_t$ as a prior guess for the hypothesis we would compare with in hindsight).
-Then the following adaptive rate is achievable:
+Then the following adaptive rate is achievable: \begin{small}